shubhamv108/object-oriented-design-patterns/README.md

     1. [Builder](https://github.com/shubham-v/object-oriented-design-patterns/tree/main/src/main/java/builder)
           - Seperate construction of object from its representation.
+          - avoiding a constructor with numerous parameters
           - Perform validations
           - Creation of object is easier and resillient
-          - Director class orchestrates the construction process using builder interface to construct actual objects.
+          - Director - any class orchestrates the construction process using builder interface to construct actual objects.
           - Final objects return to client by Director
+          - complexity
+          - enhancement
+          - loose coupling
+          - extensibility

     2. [Factory](https://github.com/shubham-v/object-oriented-design-patterns/tree/main/src/main/java/factory)
          - Segregating the logic for creating the object wherever required